peter-mouland/react-lego/README.md

  Just added as a quick demo to help out and show the 2 working together. no changes required to either branch to get them to work together.

+##### Using Webpack v2 with React-Hot-loader v3 React-Router v4

+ > Based on the `webpack2-rhl` branch. _[compare branches](https://github.com/peter-mouland/react-lego/compare/universal...webpack2-rhl-rr4)_

+ Simply added React Router 4 to see if the `You cannot change <Router routes>` errors go away... and they do!

 ### Using React-Router v4